Coningsby Disraeli: Early career

 In the years after the death of his uncle, Disraeli gradually became more publicly involved in politics.
 He regularly attended Conservative gatherings and events, and he was a member of the short-lived Beaconsfield Club and The Primrose League.
 Through his family connections, he was acquainted with a number of notable political figures, including Sir George Elliot, through whom he was presented to the Prince of Wales in Newcastle in 1884.

 Disraeli was also involved in amateur singing and dramatics.
 In 1884 he performed at a charity event in Whitby, and while at Oxford he was a member of the university's Dramatic Society, regularly performing on stage, including at the opening of the second New Theatre in 1886.

 Following his 21st birthday, Disraeli made his debut as a politician, delivering a speech at a Conservative event in April 1888.
 He supported Henry Robert Graham during the 1890 by-election for St Pancras North, but Graham was defeated by the Liberal candidate, Thomas Henry-Bolton.
-Shortly afterwards Coningsby himself began expressing interest in standing for election, with seats in Sheffield and Buckinghamshire considered for his contestion before it was announced in May that year that he had accepted an invitation to stand for the constituency of Altrincham in the 1892 general election, in place of the retiring William Cunliffe Brooks.
+Shortly afterwards Coningsby himself began expressing interest in standing for election, with seats in Sheffield and Buckinghamshire considered for his contention before it was announced in May that year that he had accepted an invitation to stand for the constituency of Altrincham in the 1892 general election, in place of the retiring William Cunliffe Brooks.
 Disraeli spent the next two years making a number of public appearances in the area in preparation for the election, and was elected in July 1892.

 Parliamentary career

-During his 13 year stint as MP, Disraeli was heavily involved in agricultural affairs as well as the Licensing Bill in 1902 and 1905.
+During his 13-year stint as MP, Disraeli was heavily involved in agricultural affairs as well as the Licensing Bill in 1902 and 1905.
 He continued to make regular appearances across his constituency and regularly hosted meetings of the local Conservative Association.
 He was re-elected twice, in 1895 and 1900, but was defeated in the 1906 general election by the Liberal candidate William Crossley.
 He later stood unsuccessfully for re-election twice in Rushcliffe, first in January 1910, and again in December, during which time his motor-car was attacked and pelted with stones and mud by a crowd of youths while Disraeli was driving to a meeting.